Technology-Notes/kiemlicz-util-wiki/Docker.md

 Live container can be debugged as well:
 1. Grab the container name or ID: `docker ps`
-2. Attach to the container with: `docker exec -it /bin/bash`
+2. Attach to the container with: `docker exec -it <container id> /bin/bash`

 ## Networking
 Networking system in Docker is configurable.
 It is possible to set different networking driver for containers using: